Mulberry whimsy, abstract Ilincic end London Fashion Week

 Ilincic told Reuters she was inspired the work of two artists, Niki de Sainte Phalle and Josef Albers for her latest collection, comparing the differences between their work and their personalities.

-"Like feminine and masculine, sportswear with evening wear, something luxurious with something quite accessible and everyday, and it was a combination of everything really," she said.
+"Like feminine and masculine, sportswear with eveningwear, something luxurious with something quite accessible and everyday, and it was a combination of everything really."

 Denim, satin, taffeta and tulle featured heavily across the line, as well as woven jacquards.
 Jackets, trousers and skirts were covered with ornate embroidery, beading and sequin detailing.